PythonBookClubs/hands_on_ml/README.md

-# Code for Hands On Machine Learning with Scikit-learn, Keras & TensorFlow Bookclub
+# Code for Hands On Machine Learning with Scikit-learn, Keras & TensorFlow Bookclubs